joeyshi12/joeys-games/README.md

 A real-time multiplayer browser platformer made with p5.

-Live demo hosted on Raspberry Pi.
+Live demo hosted on a Raspberry Pi.
 - Recommended to use a Chromium based browser when playing

 <a href="http://pi.joeyshi.com:3141">